ImperialCollegeLondon/RCDS-regression-modelling/README.md

 ```
 Alternatively, you can run the notebook online using Binder (although we do not recommend doing this using the classroom computers as they're very slow): [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ImperialCollegeLondon/RCDS-regression-modelling/HEAD?urlpath=rstudio)

-## 3. Literature workshop :page_facing_up:
+## 2. Literature workshop :page_facing_up:
-For the workshop, we will be interpreting the results from this paper by Sin *et al* titled "Mental health and caregiving experiences of family carers supporting people with psychosis".
-We will give you enough time to read through the abstract and interpret the results tables during the session, but you may get a headstart by doing this in advance: [link to paper](https://www.cambridge.org/core/journals/epidemiology-and-psychiatric-sciences/article/mental-health-and-caregiving-experiences-of-family-carers-supporting-people-with-psychosis/FF705DECFAC216D777B834E5D2A0180F).
+For the workshop, we will be interpreting the results from this paper by Sin *et al.* titled "Mental health and caregiving experiences of family carers supporting people with psychosis".
+We will give you enough time to read through the abstract and interpret the result tables during the session, but you may get a headstart by doing this in advance: [link to paper](https://www.cambridge.org/core/journals/epidemiology-and-psychiatric-sciences/article/mental-health-and-caregiving-experiences-of-family-carers-supporting-people-with-psychosis/FF705DECFAC216D777B834E5D2A0180F).

-## 4. Learning outcomes :bulb:
+## 3. Learning outcomes :bulb:
 By the end of this course, we hope that you will be able to:
 1. Define and explain fundamental concepts of regression modelling.
 2. Formulate, apply, and compare regression models based on a research question.